 It's designed to protect against costly repair bills and provide peace of mind.
 For those without an emergency fund or who want to set it aside for other things, a home warranty can act as a shock absorber.
 Extended home appliance warranties can be purchased from retailers and manufacturers, while an appliance warranty always comes from a third-party home warranty company.
 Appliance insurance comes with a coverage limit and not all repair costs are always covered, but the cost savings can be significant.

-If an appliance needs to be repaired under an extended warranty or home appliance insurance, the first thing to do is file a claim with the warranty provider, either online or by phone.
-Your home warranty coverage will include what appliances you can expect to be repaired or replaced under your home warranty policy.
+If an appliance needs to be repaired under an extended warranty or home appliance insurance, the first step is to file a claim with the warranty provider.
+Your home warranty coverage will include what appliances you can expect to be repaired or replaced under your policy.
 You may be able to purchase an extended appliance warranty from the manufacturer of the original appliance, the dealer where you purchased it, or from a third-party supplier.
-If your appliance breaks and the problem is covered under warranty, you may only have to pay a small deductible; the insurer will pay all other repair costs, no matter how much they are.
+If your appliance breaks and the problem is covered under warranty, you may only have to pay a small deductible; the insurer will pay all other repair costs.

 An extended warranty is a service agreement that covers the costs of repairing or replacing an eligible appliance when something goes wrong.
 However, routine appliance maintenance is always recommended regardless of what coverage you choose or if you opt for insurance on your primary appliances.
 With household appliances and vehicles, buying a warranty depends on the balance between the cost of the item and the cost of possible repairs.
 Your claim must be accepted within 24 to 48 hours and a warranty provider will arrange for a contractor to come to your home to inspect the appliance and manage repairs.